Tensor Network Lattice Boltzmann Method for Data-Compressed Fluid Simulations: Introduction

-Known for its flexibility, the lattice Boltzmann method (LBM) is a widely adopted approach for solving the NSE.
+Known for its capabilities of representing geometrically and physically complex fields, the lattice Boltzmann method (LBM) is a widely adopted approach for solving the NSE.
 In this framework, discrete velocity sets are employed to represent single-particle distribution functions.
 A low Mach-number approximation is achieved through a multiscale expansion, where the collision term can be formulated as a linear relaxation towards an equilibrium using the Bhatnagar–Gross–Krook (BGK) model~\cite{bhatnagar_model_1954}.
 This term accounts for local non-equilibrium effects, thereby introducing nonlinearity through an approximated local equilibrium distribution.
-Compared to directly solving the NSE, LBM exhibits weaker nonlinearity, at the cost of higher dimensionality.
+Compared to directly solving the NSE, LBM exhibits algorithmic simplicity through operator splitting between linear streaming and nonlinear collision, at the cost of higher dimensionality than typical finite-difference or finite-volume schemes.
 In two dimensions, LBM typically evolves nine distinct distribution functions, while in three dimensions it requires at least fifteen, making it a memory-intensive approach.
-The advection of distribution functions is inherently linear and exact, and implementing complex boundary conditions within the LBM framework is comparatively easy.
-Moreover, the method inherently employs a uniform computational grid.
-Although LBM is memory-intensive, few compression techniques have been developed for it~\cite{dupuis_theory_2003,eitel-amor_lattice-boltzmann_2013}.
-The challenge arises from the coupling between spatial and temporal discretization on uniform grids, which prevents straightforward adaptation of local grid refinement and requires special treatment~\cite{bellotti_multidimensional_2022}.
-These characteristics make LBM an excellent candidate for MPS decomposition.
-The substantial memory demand associated with storing distribution functions can be effectively mitigated through MPS compression while preserving the explicit weakly compressible formulation of LBM to circumvent the need to solve a Poisson equation.
-Furthermore, the uniform grid structure intrinsic to LBM aligns naturally with the MPS representation.
+The advection of distribution functions is inherently linear and exact, and implementing complex boundary conditions within the LBM framework is comparably easy.
+Moreover, the method often employs a uniform computational grid.
+Although LBM, as a memory-intensive method, offers high potential for data compression, few compression techniques have been developed for it~\cite{dupuis_theory_2003,eitel-amor_lattice-boltzmann_2013,liu_efficient_2022}, and none of them are independent of the discretization mesh.
+A major challenge arises from the coupling between spatial and temporal discretization on uniform grids, which prevents straightforward adaptation of local grid refinement and requires special treatment~\cite{bellotti_multidimensional_2022}.
+These characteristics make LBM an excellent candidate for MPS data encoding.
+Using the MPS formulation, we introduce a computational framework where data compression is achieved through low-rank approximation of non-local correlations, without manipulation of the underlying grid.
+The substantial memory demand associated with storing distribution functions can thus be effectively mitigated through MPS compression while preserving the explicit weakly compressible formulation of LBM to circumvent the need to solve a Poisson equation.
+Furthermore, the uniform grid structure intrinsic to LBM is naturally compatible with the MPS representation.